allanak/homeassistant-config/README.md

 * If it's a travel day per my TripIt calendar, remind me where I'm going after I leave the bathroom in the morning
 * Hot Tub control (Balboa Wi-Fi) and temperature readings
 ### Security
-* Arm alarm when Night mode kicks in (alarm.yaml)
+* Arm alarm when Night mode kicks in, lock the doors and close the shades (alarm.yaml)
 * Arm alarm when house is empty for a while (alarm.yaml)
 * Turn on/off perimeter lighting after sunset/sunrise (night_lighting.yaml)
 * Turn on/off evening lighting at night, off at midnight (night_lighting.yaml)
 ### UI Enhancements/Customizations
 * Use meta device tracker python script to use most accurate source of presence (iOS app, OwnTracks and ping)
-* Hide media players when their state is idle/off (hide_mediaplayers.yaml)
+* Hide media players from the UI when their state is idle/off (hide_mediaplayers.yaml)
 * Set theme based on sunrise/sunset (hass_theme.yaml)
 * Use [Custom UI elements](https://github.com/andrey-git/home-assistant-custom-ui) for tweaking UI objects
 ### Housekeeping